dstamp1/flask-mongodb-template/readme.md

-# Build a Community Board with Flask and MongoDB (with a little help from PyMongo)
+# Build a Community Board with Flask and MongoDB

-Clone this repository to get started building a Flask app with a MongoDB database.